 Zhang Qian (164 BC — 114 BC) was an extraordinary explorer, a loyal diplomat, and a determined hero of the Han Dynasty.

-Besides, walking through vast prairie, gobi, desert, mountain, lake, and depopulated zones of over 2000 years ago, meanwhile, trying to escape from Xiongnu's pursuing troops, Zhang Qian’s journey was extremely arduous.
+Besides, walking through vast prairie, gobi, desert, mountain, lake, and depopulated zones over 2000 years ago, meanwhile, trying to escape from Xiongnu's chasing troops, his journey was extremely arduous.

 However, thanks to his exceptional intelligence and strong will, he arrived in Central Asia and introduced many new species to Han Empire, such as Ferghana Horse, grape, walnut, cucumber, garlic, celery, etc.

 After his pioneering action, a large number of goods have been transported along the path that Zhang Qian opened up, the Silk Road.

 Strong Enemy Xiongnu and A Summoned Hero

-After Emperor Liu Bang, the founder of the Han Empire, lost a big war against the Xiongnu in the year 200 BC, Han sent large numbers of gifts and some princesses in exchange for peace, though Xiongnu still frequently implemented robbery in northern borders.
+After Emperor Liu Bang, the founder of the Han Empire, lost a big war against the Xiongnu in the year 200 BC, Han sent large numbers of gifts and some princesses in exchange for peace, though Xiongnu still frequently implemented robbery on northern borders.

 Meanwhile, Xiongnu also kept expanding through wars during these decades.

-Hence, Emperor Wudi had to keep waiting and researching.
+Hence, the emperor had to keep waiting and researching.

-One day, he heard that the Xiongnu had invaded a country named Ro-Chi (or Rou Zhi or Yue Zhi) and killed their king, and they were searching for vengeance.
+One day, he heard that the Xiongnu had invaded a country named Yuezhi and killed their king, and they were searching for vengeance.

-Then, Emperor Wudi wanted to connect and ally with Ro-Chi, to fight against Xiongnu from different directions.
+Then, Emperor Han Wudi wanted to seek a military alliance with Yuezhi, to fight against Xiongnu from different directions.

-Hence, he started to recruit someone smart, brave, determined, and courageous, to be his explorer to go and find Ro-Chi.
+Hence, he started to recruit someone smart, brave, determined, and courageous, to be his explorer to go and find this country.

-A very handsome young man named Zhang Qian volunteered to search for Ro-Chi in the west.
+A very handsome young man named Zhang Qian volunteered to search for Yuezhi in the western regions.
 His early life experiences, as an ordinary official, were unknown in the history of China.

 In the year 139 BC, Zhang Qian set off, together with his loyal guide Ganfu, and around 100 followers.
 They would march toward places that none of their ancestors had been to, and have no idea what they would encounter in the future.